 Actually, no there isn't and that's why we are just providing you a sample recipe.
 You can play around with many things.

 If you prefer a certain sauce for marinade such as barbeque sauce, don't be afraid to try.
-If you prefer a different cutting, go for strips or smaller pieces.
+Should you prefer a different cutting, go for strips or smaller pieces.

 If you add less salt than in the recipe the meat probably won't be so durable.
 Anyways, in most case you will be eating your jerky quickly because it's so delicious.
 Yum!